Karthik-Mohan10/mobile_robot_auto_nav/README.md

 # robot_auto_nav
 Robot_auto_nav is a ROS package for implementing autonomous navigation in a Differential Drive Mobile Robot.
 The Mobile robot system is driven by two Nissei BLDC Motors, controlled through Arduino microcontroller.
-The whole algorithm runs in [Robot Operating System (ROS)](https://www.ros.org/)and [ROS Navigation Stack](http://wiki.ros.org/navigation/Tutorials/RobotSetup) has been setup to implement autonomous navigation.
+The entire package runs in [Robot Operating System (ROS)](https://www.ros.org/)and [ROS Navigation Stack](http://wiki.ros.org/navigation/Tutorials/RobotSetup) has been setup to implement autonomous navigation.

 **File Descriptions**